 A year after the discovery of mass graves and evidence of torture in Izium, open source investigators from the Centre for Information Resilience (CIR) released a report today identifying specific units from the Luhansk and Donetsk People’s Republic militias based at or near locations revealed to be torture sites by independent human rights investigators and journalists.

-Read the full report at the link below.
+Read the full report here or at the link below.

 Several mass graves were found in woods near Izium on 15th September 2022 after the area was re-captured by Ukrainian forces.
 Ukrainian investigators stated they found more than 400 bodies at one site.
 They were mostly civilians, and most showed signs of violent death.

 In October last year Human Rights Watch identified school no. 6 as a torture site based on testimonies of survivors of torture.
 Subsequently, investigators at CIR scoured social media channels for footage of Russian and Russian-backed units stationed in Izium at the time.
 They eventually came across several different pieces of video, taken by the Russian propagandaist and singer, Roman Razum, which were geolocated to school no.6.